SERVICES SHOWCASE

 What Publishers Can Do

-While there is no silver bullet, simple and innovative tools can bring in new layers of scrutiny.
-These tools need to be in place throughout your publishing workflow – right from submission, all the way through to proofing and publication.
+In our conversations with scholarly publishers, some common themes have emerged.
+Most publishers already have policies around GenAI which range from general statements about using AI in research, to separate policies for authors, peer reviewers, and editors.
+These policies are continuously evolving in order to keep up with advancements in AI.
+While there is no silver bullet, some simple and innovative tools can help introduce new layers of scrutiny.
+These tools can be placed throughout your publishing workflow – right from submission, all the way through to proofing and publication.

 In Case You Were Curious